 - Alpins NA.
 A new method of analyzing vectors for changes in astigmatism.
 J Cataract Refract Surg 1993;19:524-33.

 - Reinstein DZ, Archer TJ, Randleman JB.
 JRS standard for reporting astigmatism outcomes of refractive surgery.
 J Refract Surg 2014;30:654-9.
 Erratum in: J Refract Surg 2015;3:129.

 Reports are typically submitted after invitation from the Editorial Board.
 Specifically, some full-length manuscripts contain noteworthy information that can be presented in a more concise communique.
 The Editorial Board may invite the authors to abridge their work, taking into consideration suggestions for revision in the initial reviews, and resubmit the paper as a Report.
 The submission should be double-spaced and include a title of not more than 80 characters (spaces included).
-Reports do not exceed 1000 words or include more than 5 references, and may feature one figure, graph, chart, or concise table on the print version.
-Two additional items can be included as online supplemental material.
+Reports do not exceed 1000 words or include more than 7 references, and may feature one figure, graph, chart, or concise table on the print version.
+Three additional items can be included as online supplemental material.
 Please insert “(available at available at

 Systematic reviews seek to collect and critically assess all evidence that fits pre-specified criteria to answer a clinical question pertaining to the cause, diagnosis, prognosis, prevention, or therapy for a condition.
 A systematic review may contain a meta-analysis, which uses statistical methods to combine results from similar but independent studies.